lux-org/lux/CONTRIBUTING.md

 # Updating the Conda Recipe

 In order to update the conda recipe on conda forge, you can follow the steps [here](https://conda-forge.org/#update_recipe).
-Conda recipes can be updated when either a new dependency is needed or when the version number needs to be updated.
+The conda recipe needs to be updated when either a new dependency is added or when the version number needs to be updated in the case of a new release.